csynbiosys/AMIGO2R2016b/README.md

-# Experiment - Rey
+# Experiment - Krennic

-Child of experiment Greedo for Gal 1 model with In-Silico-Loop
+Child of experiment Rey for Gal 1 model with In-Silico-Loop

-The change from Greedo is:
+The change from Rey is:
-* Running 5 x 12-hour experiments rather than 10 x 6 hour experiments
-* Input steps are 30 mins rather than 36 mins
+* Step size is 90 mins rather then 30 mins.
-* OID time is now 10 mins as more work to do (24 steps rather than 10)

 Full description:
-* Each	run	executed	20	loops
+* Each	run	executed	5	loops
 * Using	gal1	no-delay	model
 * Only	the	fluoresence	state	was	observable
 * Parameters	alpha2,	d2,	Kf	and	Kb	were	fixed	to	the	true	value	of	1